 KP is military shorthand for “Kitchen Police” or “Kitchen Patrol.”
 This is a duty often assigned to junior military personnel and to soldiers who have committed some minor infraction.

 Cubby. –Roy. –Annette. –Darlene.

 Cubby O’Brien, Roy Williams, Annette Funicello, and Darlene Gillespie were all Mouseketeers on the TV show The Mickey Mouse Club, which aired from 1955-1959.

 Agents in every country, would that be Amway?

 Amway is a multilevel direct marketing company that was founded in 1959.
-Over the decades, the group has been accused of being a pyramid scheme and many cases went to court around the world, but none proved successful.
+Over the decades, the group has been accused of being a pyramid scheme and many cases went to court around the world, but none proved successful, though in 2010 Amway settled a class action lawsuit in California, without admitting wrongdoing, for $56 million.
 In many media portrayals, Amway is depicted as being cultlike and their agents as annoying and fanatical.

 I dropped my Dots. –I’ll get ‘em.
 I’m stuck. –Get up. –I’m all sticky now.
 You should mop this room out, Joel.
 Gives me an idea for a Halloween costume, though.

 Dots is a type of gumdrop candy produced by Tootsie Roll Industries.
 They were first sold in 1940.